vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 ###android:layout_height
 layout_height property of view defines the height of that view, you should define height in px or dp.

-Whenever you drag and drop a UI element from Designer view, it automatically generates atleas this 3 property for that view
+Whenever you drag and drop a UI element from Designer view, it automatically generates atleast this 3 property for that view

 Here is how Height and Width will look into code